om1cmd/FPGA-function-gen/README.md

 2. Ability to change signal period

-The output is routed to Pmod headers and converted to analog voltages using R-2R DAC.
+The output is routed to Pmod headers and converted to analog voltages using external DAC.